 Ten key questions to ask an agent when looking for a home to rent

-It’s important to ask your estate or letting agent the right questions when you search for a property to rent.
+It’s important to ask your letting agent the right questions when you search for a property to rent.

 “Competition can be fierce and time tight in the rental sector, so it is crucial to have your finances in order and be able to move quickly,” says Kate Eales, Head of National Lettings at Strutt & Parker.

 “It is also a good idea to have a wish-list of how many bedrooms you need, which areas are acceptable, what your transport needs will be, etc.”

 OnTheMarket has come up with these 10 questions to ask an agent before signing a rental contract.